cpacilio/marvel_continuity/README.md

 - World War Hulk #2: Tempest is introduced as Black Panther's wife
 - New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38.
 - In Avengers (2010) #6, future Tony instructs Tony to stop Ultron in his timeline
+- In ATCC-Young Avengers it is revealed that the YA formed the same night the NA formed ad Ryker's Island.

 ### ULTIMATE MARVEL UNIVERSE